wxt-dev/wxt/docs/guide/resources/upgrading.md

 });
 ```

+If you've loaded the extension into your browser manually for development, uninstall and re-install it from the new dev output directory.

 ### `runner` APIs Renamed

 To improve consistency with the `web-ext.config.ts` file, the "runner" APIs have been renamed.
 You can continue using the old names, but they have been deprecated and will be removed in a future version: